Dimension of unicycle posets: Unicycle posets

 We denote by $\CC_n$ a cycle poset that has $\C_n$ as a subposet; we say that $\C_n$ is the \emph{underlying crown of} $\CC_n$.
 A \emph{rooted tree poset} is a pair $(\T,r)$ of a tree poset $\T$ and a distinguished element $r$ of $\T$.

 \begin{definition} Let $\P$ be a poset.
 Let $\TT(\P):=\{(\T_x,r_x)\mid x\in\P\}$ be a family of rooted tree posets indexed by $\P$.
-The \emph{grafting of $\TT$ on $\P$} is the poset on $\textbf{R}:=\{(x,t)\mid x\in P,\, t\in\T_x\}$ such that $(a,b)\leq (c,d)$ if and only if \begin{enumerate}[(i)] \item $a=c$ and $b\leq d$ in $\T_a$; or \item $a<c$ in $\P$, $b\leq r_a$ in $\T_a$ and $r_c\leq d$ in $\T_c$. \end{enumerate} \end{definition}
+The \emph{grafting of $\TT$ on $\P$} is the poset on $\textbf{R}:=\{(x,t)\mid x\in \P,\, t\in\T_x\}$ such that $(a,b)\leq (c,d)$ if and only if \begin{enumerate}[(i)] \item $a=c$ and $b\leq d$ in $\T_a$; or \item $a<c$ in $\P$, $b\leq r_a$ in $\T_a$ and $r_c\leq d$ in $\T_c$. \end{enumerate} \end{definition}

-The grafting is a special case of a more general construction called \emph{amalgamation} \cite{TROTTERproblems}.
 Intuitively, the Hasse diagram of the grafting of $\TT(\P)$ on $\P$ corresponds to the directed graph obtained by identifying each $x\in\P$ with $r_x$.
-For example, the result of the grafting of rooted trees on the poset of \cref{fig:cycleC1} is given in \cref{fig:unicycleC1}.
+For example, the result of the grafting of rooted trees on the poset of Figure \ref{fig:cycleC1} is given in Figure \ref{fig:unicycleC1}.